Selecting an MBA Focus

 • Identify your highest-match business career areas by reviewing the CareerLeader assessment results that you completed the summer before you entered the MBA program.
 Refer to the MBA Career Checklist for directions on accessing the CareerLeader assessment

-Explore career options related to a specific concentration
+Explore career options related to a specific focus

 • Read job descriptions for various level positions